nathancarter/mocg/docs/pov-break-c-resources.md

 correct form, even if it is completely wrong and useless.
 That's generous of me, but of course 60% is not actually a passing grade.

+!!! warning
     The writing clearly portion of the assignment is not easy at all; I grade it harshly, especially since they have another opportunity to fix their mistakes and improve their grade.
 I suggest that they write once, then go back and revise several times, just as their Expository Writing 101 teachers taught.
 Writing about technical material is hard, and I encourage them to allocate time for doing this well, preferably over a period of several days, a little at a time.

 The creativity portion of this assignment is only 5% because this assignment has less room for creativity.
 I also include in that category doing